Brian has been a big movie fan since the 1960s when he discovered the French New Wave. He's been seeing as many movies

 This made-for-television movie version of A Christmas Carol was shot in England and directed by Clive Donner, one of the film editors of the 1951 version.
 The movie was released theatrically in Great Britain but shown on the CBS television network in the United States.
 It was very well received by critics and the public alike, and many now consider it to be the definitive version of A Christmas Carol, with Scott as the quintessential Ebenezer Scrooge.
 Scott received an Emmy nomination for Outstanding Lead Actor In A Limited Series Or A Special.

 The film is very true to Dickens, with few of his scenes omitted and only a handful of new scenes added.
-Except for the Ghost of Christmas Past being a woman, the three spirits are faithful recreations of the ghosts as described by Dickens.
+Except for the Ghost of Christmas Past is a woman, the three spirits are faithful recreations of the ghosts as described by Dickens.

 Scott does an especially good job of conveying the loneliness that has led Scrooge to become the isolated miser that he is at the outset of the story.
 Despite the many interpretations of Scrooge that came before, Scott makes Scrooge his own in this acclaimed version of A Christmas Carol.